 To what extent is FFF is increasing the capacity of small-scale enterprises, cooperatives and FFPOs at different levels?

 How is the programme addressing the risks concerning climate change and environmental sustainability?

+In what ways do you think the benefits of the action can continue throughout the duration of the programme?
+Taking into account changing contexts due to the COVID-19 crisis, what are the enabling conditions or factors that may constrain the positive results from being sustained?

 Normative values:

 What efforts have been made towards improving gender equality and equity as a key objective of the programme?

 To what extent have indigenous peoples and youth been included in the design and implementation of the programme?

+To what extent have i youth been included in the design and implementation of the programme?

 Approach and organization of the Evaluation

 The Mid-Term Evaluation will take place between July 2020 and January 2021.
 The evaluation will be managed by the FAO Office of Evaluation (OED), and may engage with the evaluation function of other FFF partners (pending final discussion with FAO FFF Team).

-The Mid-Term Evaluation scoping phase began in June/July 2020, during which time the FAO Office of Evaluation will conduct an analysis of the activities conducted by FAO and its partners at national, regional and global level, including the review of all documents and publications produced by the FFF phase II.
+The Mid-Term Evaluation scoping phase began in June/July 2020, during which time the FAO Office of Evaluation conducted an analysis of the activities conducted by FAO and its partners at national, regional and global level, including the review of all documents and publications produced by the FFF phase II.
 The Mid-Term evaluation and the Final Report of the Phase I o the FFF programme will also constitute an important background and baseline for the assessment of the first part of Phase II.

 An inception report will complement these ToRs and contribute to guide the evaluation: it will encompass a more detailed stakeholder analysis, further information on the evaluation approach and methodology, the evaluation matrix, and the country case studies selection.